elusivecodes/fQuery/README.md

 If a node you are moving is a *DocumentFragment*, the contents will be moved instead.

+If multiple copies of the nodes are being moved, cloned nodes will be created for each except for the last one.

 **Append**

 Append each other node to each node.